Table of Contents

 Lincoln Stuart & Co., Melbourne

 Francis (Frank) Stuart lived 1844 -1910.
 He was apprenticed to a draper in Sydney, but when he eloped with his bosses’ daughter, he high-tailed it to Melbourne in 1866.
-He worked for McIvor & Lincoln, and on the death of McIvor in 1889 the company was registered as Lincoln Stuart & Co. ltd. In 1885 they were contracted to supply uniforms for the NSW Sudan regiment.
+He worked for McIvor & Lincolnwhich became Lincoln Stuart & Co.
+Ltd in 1882.
+In 1885 they were contracted to supply uniforms for the NSW Sudan regiment.
 The Australian War Memorial has a doublet from a uniform of the Victorian Scottish Regiment (circa 1900) and Museum Victoria has a straw boater hat from the company.
 The company was taken over by John Snow & Co.
 Ltd in 1926, but continued to trade under this name.
 The company was finally deregistered in 1994.

 See more in his biography; http://adb.anu.edu.au/biography/stuart-francis-frank-8704